langhabel/optimization-surrogate-generalization/README.md

 - [<a name="myfootnote1">1</a>]: [Graphical illustration](https://image.ibb.co/gp8XPR/Selection_006.png): Efficiency is measured by the required amount of samples for reaching the global minimum.
 We used the [*six hump camel function*](https://www.sfu.ca/~ssurjano/camel6.html) to test our implementation.

 - [<a name="myfootnote2">2</a>] Scaling to higher dimensionality exponentially increases the search space.
 We advise using a sparse grid in those cases.
-Future research might focus on increasing scalability.

 - [<a name="myfootnote3">3</a>]: [Performance overview for uncertainty-measurement methods](https://image.ibb.co/hgNZ4R/Selection_005.png)
    - [`Kriging`](https://en.wikipedia.org/wiki/Kriging): *Gaussian process regression*, interpolated values are modeled by a Gaussian process using variance as uncertainty estimates.<br/>